Join EER/WFR/Leaving Contacts Benefits Medicare Stock Pension Finance Career HP History Index

-Hewlett-Packard Alumni Association Membership and Posting Agreement Questions or comments to: email@example.com
+Hewlett-Packard Alumni Association Membership and Posting Agreement Comments: email@example.com

 Terms of service.
 Posts are traceable and archived.
 Posts are the responsibility of the authors.
 By joining, you agree to accept the terms of the HPAA Membership and Posting Agreement.
 The Hewlett-Packard Alumni Association is an independent volunteer organization operated by former employees.
-Not endorsed or supported by the company.
+Not officially endorsed or supported.

 Advertising.
-Advertising is included by Yahoo as part of providing this service at no charge.
-The HPAA has no control over the advertising inserted by Yahoo – and receives no revenue from it.
+Advertising may be included or enabled by Google or LinkedIn as part of the services they provide to the HPAA at no charge.
+The HPAA has no control over Google's or LinkedIn's activities – and receives no revenue from them.
 The HPAA does not endorse products or services.

 Virus protection.
-The HPAA discussion forums have the Yahoo Groups system anti-virus and anti-phishing measures enabled.
+The HPAA discussion forums have the Google Groups system anti-virus and anti-phishing measures enabled.

 Membership and Posting